-As part of The University of North Carolina Hospitals and School of Medicine public academic medical center, the UNC Epilepsy Center is committed to providing high quality comprehensive epilepsy care to the current and future North Carolinians and the people of the Mid-Atlantic region.
-This care is the foundation for offering top-tier educational programs for medical students, residents and fellows, cutting edge research programs and development of new techniques in diagnosing and treating neurological disorders.
+As part of UNC Health and the School of Medicine public academic medical center, the UNC Epilepsy Center is committed to providing high quality, comprehensive epilepsy care to current and future North Carolinians and the people of the Mid-Atlantic region.
+This care is the foundation for offering top-tier educational programs for medical students, residents and fellows, cutting-edge research programs and development of new techniques in diagnosing and treating neurological disorders.

-The UNC Epilepsy Center is designated as a level 4 center by National Association of Epilepsy Centers (NAEC), which is the highest designation representing the most complex forms of diagnostic evaluations and treatment options.
-The care starts with a thorough and extensive clinical evaluation at a clinic or hospital by an epileptologist.
+The UNC Epilepsy Center is designated as a Level 4 Center by National Association of Epilepsy Centers (NAEC), which is the highest designation representing the most complex forms of diagnostic evaluations and treatment options.
+Each patient’s care starts with a thorough and extensive clinical evaluation at a clinic or hospital by an epileptologist.

 Our epilepsy specialists treat over 2,000 patients annually.
 We offer a full spectrum of diagnostic tools such as routine and ambulatory EEG; long-term video EEG monitoring in the state-of-the-art epilepsy monitoring unit; 1.5T and 3T MRI; research 7T MRI; PET-CT; hybrid simultaneous PET-MRI; Ictal/Interictal SPECT; WADA; fMRI; functional cortical mapping; and neuropsychology, neuropsychiatric, and social evaluation.
 We also offer a full spectrum of treatment options from medical management, diet therapy, device therapy to various surgical therapies.

 Education and Research